Prisoner's dilemma: General strategy

-Strategy for the iterated prisoner's dilemma
+Axelrod's tournament and successful strategy conditions

-Interest in the iterated prisoner's dilemma (IPD) was kindled by Robert Axelrod in his book The Evolution of Cooperation (1984), in which he reports on a tournament that he organized of the N step prisoner's dilemma (with N fixed) in which participants have to choose their mutual strategy again and again and have memory of their previous encounters.
-Axelrod invited academic colleagues from around the world to devise computer strategies to compete in an IPD tournament.
+Interest in the iterated prisoner's dilemma was kindled by Robert Axelrod in his 1984 book The Evolution of Cooperation, in which he reports on a tournament that he organized of the N-step prisoner's dilemma (with N fixed) in which participants have to choose their strategy repeatedly and remember their previous encounters.
+Axelrod invited academic colleagues from around the world to devise computer strategies to compete in an iterated prisoner's dilemma tournament.
 The programs that were entered varied widely in algorithmic complexity, initial hostility, capacity for forgiveness, and so forth.

 Axelrod discovered that when these encounters were repeated over a long period of time with many players, each with different strategies, greedy strategies tended to do very poorly in the long run while more altruistic strategies did better, as judged purely by self-interest.
 He used this to show a possible mechanism for the evolution of altruistic behavior from mechanisms that are initially purely selfish, by natural selection.

 The winning deterministic strategy was tit for tat, developed and entered into the tournament by Anatol Rapoport.
 It was the simplest of any program entered, containing only four lines of BASIC, and won the contest.
 The strategy is simply to cooperate on the first iteration of the game; after that, the player does what his or her opponent did on the previous move.
-Depending on the situation, a slightly better strategy can be "tit for tat with forgiveness".
-When the opponent defects, on the next move, the player sometimes cooperates anyway, with a small probability (around 1–5%).
+Depending on the situation, a slightly better strategy can be "tit for tat with forgiveness": when the opponent defects, on the next move, the player sometimes cooperates anyway, with a small probability (around 1–5%, depending on the lineup of opponents).
 This allows for occasional recovery from getting trapped in a cycle of defections.
-The exact probability depends on the line-up of opponents.

 After analyzing the top-scoring strategies, Axelrod stated several conditions necessary for a strategy to succeed: